o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 * Abstract Data Type: unsigned8
 * Data Type Semantics: identifier
 * Units: none
-* Range: 0..38 (values are listed in the “flowDiscardClass Values” subregistry created below; other values are unassigned and MUST be treated as unknown)
 * Range: 0..255.
 Assigned values are maintained in the IANA 'flowDiscardClass Values' subregistry {{subregistry}}; unassigned values MUST be treated as unknown {{impl-semantics}}
 * Reversibility: reversible (value does not change under flow reversal as per {{!RFC5103}})
 * Status: current